-The process to make the flower chain’s tail is exactly the same, and in the picture above, you can see the polystyrene balls and white dok ruk, which in this photo are imitation ones.
+The process to make the flower chain’s tail is exactly the same.
+In the picture above you can see the polystyrene balls and white dok ruk, which in this photo are imitation ones.
 When complete, the tail is tied to the end of the flower chain.

 Finally, you need to create a fancy ribbon to tie the two chains together.
 To make the uba even more decorative, fold and shape flowers from ribbon (you can buy them), then clip them to the ends of the ribbon itself.
 To complete your flower garland, tie the ribbon to each flower chain.

 Phuang malai are also made bracelet style, again with at least two tails and these really are beautifully created, yet simple to make flower adornments.
-The method in making them is the same, although you may need two sacks of patience to produce these lovely works of art.
-The ones in this photograph will have ribbon added and are sold individually.
+The method to making them is the same, although you may need two sacks of patience to produce these lovely works of art.
+The ones in this photograph will have ribbon added and sold as single items.

-Thailand’s Buddhist temples are dotted all around with Thai flower garlands, and sacred trees at the temple sites are decorated with them too.
-In this picture taken at Kamchanod in Udon Thani, you can see scores of phuang malai in the background and on the tree.
+Thailand’s Buddhist temples are dotted all around with Thai flower garlands.
+Sacred trees at temple sites are decorated with them too.
+In this picture taken at Kamchanod in Udon Thani you can see scores of phuang malai in the background and on the tree.
 Thai flower garlands really are big, big business in the Land of Smiles, and now you know how to make one.